clothildesc/clothildesc/README.md

 Before 42, I transitioned into web development after a career in marketing and a full-time bootcamp at Le Wagon.
 I built several web applications using Ruby on Rails and loved bringing ideas to life through code.

 ## 🧠 What I’m Learning at 42
-- C programming and memory management
+- C programming & Shell
-- Shell and scripting
 - Git and teamwork best practices
 - Algorithms and problem solving